Welcome to Rudy Horsemanship

-Go to Schedule page to learn more about our Aug 11 Open House!
+Go to Schedule page to learn more about our upcoming events!

 Are you Excelling in all Five Categories of Horsemanship???

-There are many aspects of horsemanship, and they all fit into these five categories.
+There are many aspects of horsemanship, and they all fit into at least one of these five categories.
 Some horse professionals are expert in a few of these categories.
 There is nothing wrong with specializing in one or two areas, but sometimes problems arise in an area they are not as familiar with and then they try to solve it through the categories they are expert in.
 For example, a dressage pro might try to fix a horse’s confidence issue through balancing and bending and acceptance of the aids.
-This may work okay for some horses, but others will find it demanding and will get worse.
+This may work okay for some horses, but others will find it demanding and may even get worse.
 A colt starter/roper might produce calm confident horses that do not use their body properly and then have lameness issues.
-Some professionals are awesome at riding horses, but struggle to help riders develop their own confidence and growth mindset.
+Some pros are awesome at riding horses, but struggle to help riders develop their own confidence and growth mindset.

 We believe all five categories are immeasurably important and we strive to not only master all categories in our own horsemanship, but also to assist our clients in balancing and mastering all five as well.